ngworker/lumberjack/README.md

 }
 ```

-Notice that now every lumberjack log written using the `AppLogger` will have the `'Forest App'` scope
+Notice that now every log written using the `AppLogger` will have the `'Forest App'` scope

 #### Using Loggers with a LumberjackLog payload